2015 Africa Cup of Nations knockout stage

-The knockout stage of the 2015 Africa Cup of Nations ran from 31 January, and ended with the final on 8 February.
-The matches were held in the Equatorial Guinean cities of Malabo and Bata.
+The knockout stage of the 2015 Africa Cup of Nations was the second and final stage of the competition, following the group stage.
+It began on 31 January with the round of 16 and ended on 8 February 2015 with the final held at the Estadio de Bata in Bata.
+A total of 8 teams (the top two teams from each group) advanced to the knockout stage to compete in a single-elimination style tournament.

+All match times are local, WAT (UTC+1).

+Format

-In the knockout stages, if a match was level at the end of normal playing time, extra time would be played (two periods of 15 minutes each) and followed, if necessary, by kicks from the penalty mark to determine the winner, except for the play-off for third place where no extra time was played.
+In the knockout stage, except for the third place play-off, if a match was level at the end of 90 minutes of normal playing time, extra time was played (two periods of 15 minutes each).
+If still tied after extra time, the match was decided by a penalty shoot-out to determine the winner.
+In the third place play-off, if the scores remained level after 90 minutes the match would go directly to a penalty shoot-out, without any extra time being played.

 Qualified teams

 The top two placed teams from each of the four groups advanced to the knockout stage.

 Bracket

-Scores after extra time are indicated by (a.e.t.), and penalty shoot-out are indicated by (pen.).

 All times local, WAT (UTC+1).

 Quarter-finals

 Congo vs DR Congo

 Congo took the lead in the 55th minute, when Férébory Doré met Delvin N'Dinga's free kick to slot home.
 They increased the lead seven minutes later, when after they intercepted a DR Congo pass out of the defence, Thievy Bifouma scored from the rebound after Doré's shot was saved.
 DR Congo pulled a goal back in the 65th minute, when Dieumerci Mbokani converted from Yannick Bolasie's cross.
 The equalizer came ten minutes later when Jeremy Bokila scored from Cédric Makiadi's pass.
 DR Congo took the lead when Joël Kimwaki headed in Neeskens Kebano's free kick in the 81st minute, and completed the comeback after Mbokani converted his own rebound to score his second goal of the match in the first minute of injury time.
 This put them in the semi-finals for the first time since 1998.